 To someone like me, frightened of dogs, such a prospect was daunting.

 Hull Fair a large annual touring fair that hits town early in October had been and gone for another year and we had acquired, or rather won, two goldfish.

 Back then a win on a darts stall at the fair could see you carrying home a poor little goldfish in a small plastic bag filled with water.

-We had won two fish and splashed out on a decent sized fish tank for them.
-With all the trimmings it had cost more than we could afford.
+We won two fish and splashed out on a decent sized fish tank for them.
+In reality with all the trimmings it had cost more than we could afford.

 Poor Fred would swim around looking more soulful than ever and so it was decided he needed a friend.